BeniaminoSquitieri/T-BOT-the-Topological-Navigation-Robot-for-Optimized-Multi-Agent-Exploration/diem_turtlebot_ws/src/fleet_turtlebot4_navigation/README.md

 ## **Configuration**

 ### **Graph File**
 The graph file defines waypoints and edges for task allocation.
-Place your custom graph file in the `config` directory and ensure the launch files reference it correctly.
+Ensure the launch files reference to the correct directory where thy're located or alternately specify it through the apposite ros2 launch argument.

 #### Example `example_graph.json`:
 ```json